A Comprehensive List of Leo Traits

-A: One, to hold it while the world revolves around him or her.
+A: One, to hold it while the world revolves around them.

 HAUTE LEO is GLAMOROUS: Legendary for their passion and dazzle, Leo is glamour-puss galore.
 Think Jacqueline Kennedy Onassis alighting from a private jet in huge sunglasses, Robert Redford arriving at Sundance, the film fest he started, Jennifer Lopez escaping from the paparazzi, Carolyn Murphy surfing, Prince Harry playing polo, Charlize Theron in full regalia, or Antonio Banderas in his dressing-gown.
 There is something awesome about Leo’s practically tantric appreciation of the power of personal hotness.

-HAUTE LEO is ARTY: Art, drama and music are an integral part of Leo’s life.
+HAUTE LEO is ARTY: Art, drama, and music are integral to Leo’s life.
 For some, it is their life.
-“Creation is a drug I can’t do without” said film director Cecil B. De-Mille.
-His 1923 epic film The Ten Commandments went so over budget that studio heads sent him telegrams saying “You have lost your mind.
+“Creation is a drug I can’t do without,” said film director Cecil B. De-Mille.
+His 1923 epic film The Ten Commandments went so over budget that studio heads sent him telegrams saying, “You have lost your mind.
 Cease filming and return to Hollywood at once.”
-DeMille continued to build his city of the Pharoahs on a Californian beach.
+DeMille continued to build his city of the Pharaohs on a Californian beach.
 It’s very Leo to have an arty vision to fulfill.
-Think Omar Khayyam, Andy Warhol and 1940-50s swimming nymph Esther Williams.
+Think Omar Khayyam, Andy Warhol, and 1940-50s swimming nymph Esther Williams.

-HAUTE LEO is FAMOUS: For people who, like every other sign, officially make up only about eight percent of the population, Leos are highly visible.
+HAUTE LEO is FAMOUS: For people who, like every other sign, officially make up only about eight percent of the population, Leos are obvious.
 In fact, they are the sign most likely to be famous.
-Naturally it was a Leo, Neil Armstrong, who managed to be the first man on the moon.
+Naturally, it was a Leo, Neil Armstrong, who managed to be the first man on the moon.
 But isn’t every Leo step a giant step for the rest of us?
-Once celebrity is achieved, the Leo is unlikely to grouch about fame’s burdens.
-They always give thanks to their mentors, assistants and the public who love them.
+Once celebrity is achieved, Leo is unlikely to grouch about fame’s burdens.
+They always give thanks to their mentors, assistants, and the public who love them.